Redoudou/redoudou.github.io/aboutme.md

 layout: page
 title: About me
 subtitle: Some details about my background
+published: true
 ---

-# Hello I am Redwan
+# Hello I am Redwan, I Lead Web3 Project Management Teams

 - I am based in New York.
 - I work for ChainSafe System, a leading **Crypto and Blockchain** research and development firm, I manage the consulting and R&D practice.